 The success of all of the initiatives outlined above, along with our capacity to compete effectively for students and resources in an increasingly competitive "market," will depend in large part upon our capacity to increase and steward our resources wisely, creatively, and effectively.
 In particular, there are four categories of resources that we must consider: financial, human, natural, and marketing.
-The first is perhaps the most obvious: we must find ways to grow our endowment and core revenue streams while at the same time using those resources as effectively as possible.
-"Human resources" refers both to our faculty and staff and to the broader community of alumni, students, and friends who contribute significant amounts of time, energy, and financial support to the College.
-"Natural resources" refers to the effect of our decisions and actions on our campus, where we must ensure that our facilities are run as effectively, sustainably, and efficiently as possible.
-But it also refers more broadly to the larger environment; here we must consider issues of sustainability understood in the widest sense.
-And principal among our "marketing resources" is our public institutional identity-our "brand"-which plays such a critical role in attracting students, faculty members, and staff.
+The first is perhaps the most obvious: we must find ways both to grow our endowment and core revenue streams while using those resources as effectively as possible.
+'Human resources' refers both to our faculty and staff as well as the broader community of alumni, students, and friends who contribute significant amounts of time, energy, and financial support to the College.
+'Natural resources' refers to the effect of our decisions and actions on our campus, where we must ensure that our facilities are run as effectively, sustainably, and efficiently as possible.
+But it also refers more broadly to the larger environment: here we must consider issues of sustainability understood in the widest sense.
+And principal among our 'marketing resources' is our public institutional identity - our "brand" - that plays such a critical role in attracting students faculty members, and staff.
 But the narratives by which we communicate our institutional identity also play a role in creating a shared sense of purpose and identity across the Skidmore campus community and with our alumni, parents, and other friends of the College.